 Architectural Design MA application portfolio advice

 Your portfolio should comprise of up to 30 images.
-We recommend your portfolio be A3 landscape and in the form of a PDF or PowerPoint presentation.
+We recommend your portfolio be A3 landscape and in the form of a PDF.
+Please respond to the advice we have set out here as best you can.

 What are we looking for?